zopefoundation/zope.component/docs/narr.rst

    >>> component.getAdapter(Person("Sally"), IGreeter, 'ted').greet()
    Hello Sally my name is Ted

-If an adapter can't be found, `queryAdapter` returns a default value and `getAdapter` raises an error:
+If an adapter can't be found, :func:`queryAdapter` returns a default value and :func:`getAdapter` raises an error:

 .. doctest::